quicwg/multipath/draft-ietf-quic-multipath.md

 If validation succeeds, the client can continue to use the path.
 If validation fails, the client MUST NOT use the path and can remove any status associated to the path initation attempt.
+However, as the used Path ID is anyway consumed, and the endpoint MUST abandon the path by sending a PATH_ABANDON frame on another path to inform the peer that the Path ID cannot be used anymore.

 {{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of "probing" and "non-probing" frames.
 When the multipath extension is negotiated, the reception of "non-probing"